browserengineering/book/book/scheduling.md

 There are more calls to `render`; you should find and fix all of them...
 Except, let's take a closer look at `click`.

-Now we don't immediately render when something changes.
+We now don't immediately render when something changes.
 That means that the layout tree (and style) could be out of date when a method is called.
 Normally, this isn't a problem, but in one important case it is: click handling.
 That's because we need to read the layout tree to figure out what object was clicked